-The Decarbonising Transport through Electrification (DTE) Network+ is a £1M EPSRC-funded multidisciplinary project addressing the challenges of implementing an electrified, cost-effective and holistically operating transport sector for the UK.
+The Decarbonising Transport through Electrification (DTE) Network+ is a £1M EPSRC funded multidisciplinary project addressing the challenges of implementing an electrified, cost effective and holistically operating transport sector for the UK.
 The DTE Network+ has four main workstreams listed below.

-This network brings together academia, industry and the public sector to address the challenges limiting the implementation of an electrified, integrated transport system for the UK.
-It will explore drivers for change within the transport system including technological innovation, individual mobility needs, economic requirements, alongside environmental and social concerns for emission reduction.
+We are bringing together academia, industry and the public sector to address the challenges limiting the implementation of electrified, integrated transport systems.
+We are exploring drivers for change including technology, individual mobility, economics and socio-environmental concerns.

 The interactions between modal choice, energy vector, infrastructure and other sectors within transport are becoming ever more blurred.
 Hence, DTE Network+ is part of Cut Carbon Hub, a major £5m investment in decarbonising transport by the Engineering and Physical Sciences Research Council (EPSRC), part of UK Research and Innovation (UKRI).
-Five Decarbonising Transport Networks have been funded to bring together expertise from across academia and industry to lay the groundwork for the use of low carbon technologies across the road, rail, marine and air networks.
+These five networks provide unparalleled expertise from academia and industry to lay the groundwork for the use of low carbon technologies across the road, rail, marine and air networks.
 Find out more at cutcarbon.org.uk